IBM/banking-risk-mitigation-nlu-studio/README.md

 ## WORK IN PROGRESS
 # Banking Risk Mitigation using NLU Studio

 Knowing your Client is an essential best practice because it acts as a basis to decide whether or not to invest in a particular client.
-For a customer relationship manager to be successful in taking the right decision, you must operate on pertinent, accurate, and timely information.
-The information you gather and the relationships you establish are critical for an organization investing in a numerous number of client.
-A poorly planned and executed initial call could limit your opportunity for future business.
+For a customer relationship manager to be successful in taking the right decision, they must operate on pertinent, accurate, and timely information.

 But how can we gather information to make the right decisions?